WhiskerWeirdo/BanterBrain-Buddy/BanterBrain Buddy/README.md

 ## Resources for local and API
 - for most API-services you need a paid account using a creditcard!
 (OpenAI, Azure, Google, Deepgram, etc.)
-- local based LLM's like GPT4All take significant resources; expect to need at least 8 GB memory for a basic model and a solid GPU if you want fast responses

-## Roadmap

 ### KNOWN ISSUES
 Known issues: